-Lastly, you need to activate e-commerce tracking to be able to receive data on your e-commerce performance.
+Lastly, you need to activate e-commerce tracking to receive data on your e-commerce performance.

-To do this, go to your platform’s “Account Settings”, choose the “E-commerce Settings” option, and then enable e-commerce.
+Go to your platform’s “Account Settings” option, choose the “E-commerce Settings” option, and then enable e-commerce.

 Before you start analyzing the different metrics that Google Analytics will provide you, you have to make sure that you cover your bases first.

-It’s important that you make sure your product matches your perceived market, and that you have what it takes to take the next big step in your company’s growth.
+You must make sure your product matches your perceived market and have what it takes to take the next big step in your company’s growth.

 Achieve Product/Market Fit

-This is the first and most vital analysis you must make to make sure your business will be successful.
+This is the first and most vital analysis you must make to ensure your business will be successful.
 Is there a need for your product/service?
 Are you providing real value with the product or service you are offering?
-Do you bring something to the market that is different and/or better than your competitors?
+Do you bring something to the market that is different and better than your competitors?

-You will realize that you have achieved product/market fit when you analyze your metrics and see that you not only have an increase in acquisition (more on this later) and customer satisfaction, but those other metrics (e.g. bounce rates, returning visitors) are performing well.
+You will realize that you have achieved product/market fit when you analyze your metrics and see that you have an increase in acquisition (more on this later) and customer satisfaction.
+Still, those other metrics (e.g., bounce rates, returning visitors) are performing well.

 Achieve Validation Phase

-Validation means that you are ready to scale your business because you have built a wide and loyal customer base.
+Validation means that you are ready to scale your business because you have built a broad and loyal customer base.
 You also have the resources now to expand beyond your current status.

 The validation phase can only be reached once you have achieved product/market fit.
 Expanding without being sure of market fit will deplete your resources fast.

-In addition to achieving product/market fit, there are five metrics that can help you verify that you are ready to achieve Validation Phase.
+In addition to achieving product/market fit, five metrics can help you verify that you are ready to reach the Validation Phase.

-- Customer Lifetime Value (LTV): Lifetime value is how you profit from an average customer during the time they remain your customer.
-If you have a high LTV, it means you have loyal customers and a strong base.
+- Customer Lifetime Value (LTV): Lifetime value is how you profit from an average customer when they remain your customer.
+If you have a high LTV, you have loyal customers and a strong base.

-- Pages per visit: It’s no good if people stop at your landing page.
-If you see that they’re looking around various pages regularly, then it means they’re attracted to what you are offering.
+- Pages per Visit: It’s no good if people stop at your landing page.
+If you see that they’re looking around various pages regularly, they’re attracted to what you are offering.
 Four pages per visit mean that your customers dig your product and style.

 Which Metric Should You Pay Most Attention To?

 Not all metrics are made equal.
-And while you could find most of them useful, its sheer number can be overwhelming.
+And while you could find most of them helpful, their sheer number can be overwhelming.

-If you’re just starting out, you need to pay the most attention to these five metrics:
+If you’re starting, you need to pay the most attention to these five metrics:

 Acquisition (Are customers coming?)